Master of Public Administration

 Well-trained public administrators are needed today at all levels of government.
 Fiscal constraints and public demands for responsive government make effective management a necessity.
 MPA graduates hold policy-making positions with the legislative, executive, and judicial branches of the national and state government.
 Graduates of Shippensburg University’s master’s program in Public Administration use their managerial skills working for local government, not-for-profit agencies, and in the private sector.

 For almost 40 years, Shippensburg University has offered a master’s degree in public administration.
 To be eligible for admission to the master’s program, a student must:

-- Have a baccalaureate degree from an accredited college or university
+- Have a baccalaureate degree from a regionally accredited college or university

 - Present an official transcript showing at least a 2.75 cumulative grade point average for his or her undergraduate studies; applicants with an undergraduate GPA of less than a 2.75 must take either the GRE General Test or the Miller Analogies Test (MAT) and achieve scores equivalent to or exceeding the mean

 - Have taken at least six (6) semester credits in political science or public administration at the undergraduate level; applicants who have not completed the required course work may be admitted on a conditional basis

 - Provide a current resume

 - A two to three-page writing sample, double-spaced.
 The writing sample should be academic in nature, demonstrating the applicant’s ability to communicate in a professionally appropriate manner necessary for graduate study.
 Previous research papers or samples of a work assignment would be appropriate for submission.
 This should be emailed as a PDF or Word Document to GradAdmiss@ship.edu.

 Graduate Admissions page for more information about deadlines, fees and other important details.
 Learn about admission and entry into the Public Administration Master’s program at PA’s Shippensburg University.

 The MPA program is offered both on campus in Shippensburg and at the